jeremydhoon/jeremydhoon.github.com/index.md

 I'm [Jeremy](https://github.com/jeremydhoon), an engineer with a passion for the kind of software that helps others build phenomenal products and services.
-Currenly, I build systems for storing lines of text at Stripe.
+Currently, I build systems for storing lines of text at Stripe.
 Previously, I built [systems for fighting spam]( https://www.facebook.com/notes/facebook-engineering/ fighting-spam-with-pure-functions/10151254986618920) at Facebook,